wasim-ullah/wasim-blog/content/blog/course.md

 ## The Free Course
 This course has been created for <b>beginner and intermediate levels</b> because this is what the majority needs at the moment.
 We are going to discuss design, website, advertising, social, search, video, analytics, emails, and writing from idea stage and planning to execution and optimization stages.
-Do not worry, I have my portfolio in all of them and certificates too.
-See them at <b>wasim.co/work</b>.<br>
+Do not worry, I have my portfolio in all of them and certificates too.<br>

 ## My Eligibility
+<h3> Overview </h3>
+{{< box-preview id="gyk36q0hp3yqgzi3masz6qb70xaep97g" height="400" >}}

+<h3> Certificates </h3>
+{{< box-preview id="w9yn2no1jifsjoy6islrj39p01tdqer7" height="400" >}}
 First off, I have worked throughout my career as one man for multiple roles, and still produced results like I saw that a team of group of people would do.
 Most recently, I single-handedly <b>achieved the double in ROI</b> in four months as compared to the previous eight months period when the entity had three resources with the double number of years of experience.<br><br>
     I am into marketing 80% technical and 20% creative, which makes me a 100% <b>growth hacker</b> – the best wave of digital marketers thus far.
 My second side is <b>full-stack marketing</b> – a full-scale digital marketing work.
 With extensive experience in building a strong brand presence across all the digital media platforms with a sales funnel, I craft and implement successful digital marketing strategies.
 That will earn any startup, small and medium-sized businesses best on their ROI.</a><br><br>